biopython/biopython.github.io/wiki/Publications.md

 1. Wiwanitkit2009b pmid=17936280

-// Used Biopython to work with ExPASy
+// Used Biopython to work with ExPASy </biblio>

-1. CoxEtAl2009 pmid=19073919

-// Used Bio.Blast, Bio.Fasta, & Bio.Nexus </biblio>

 Publications from 2008
 ======================